jsacademyio/Data-Structures-And-Algorithms-Workshop/Week1/assignments/README.md

 ## How to submit assignment

-1. If you don't yet have folder with your name under week1/assignments directory, send a PR to create one.
+1. If you don't yet have folder with your name under week1/assignments directory.
+It should contain a README.md with a smalld introduction about you. send a PR to create one.
 2. All assignments that you submit will be to your personal folder.
 3. You can use any language that you want.
 4. When you submit you own, we will use the PR to discuss any ideas and talk about your solution.